After starting the plugin, PodiumxRT opens in a new application window, seen below:

 Paths and Animation Panel

-The ProWalker GPU lighting dialog controls the strength/brightness of the physical sky, artificial lighting, ambient light, and light emitting materials.
+The ProWalker lighting dialog controls the strength/brightness of the physical sky, artificial lighting, ambient light, and light emitting materials.

 Two of these sliders are specific to certain render modes:

 Physical, Artificial, and LEM

 - Physical determines the brightness of the physical sun/sky system AND also controls the brightness when using image based HDRI lighting when the "HDRI" radio button is checked in the backgrounds dialog.

 - Artificial a global brightness modifier for all artificial Podium lights in the scene, including omni lights and point lights.
 Changes to the individual brightness of artificial lights must be made in the SketchUp scene.

 - LEM a global brightness multiplier for all light emitting materials in the scene.